 If you want a guaranteed return at or above inflation through retirement, an inflation-protected annuity (IPA) — sometimes referred to as an inflation-indexed annuity — might be right for you.
 As the name states, IPAs guarantee a return that matches inflation and often exceeds it.
 These annuities are most often used as a tool for retirement as the annuity contract guarantees a steady income stream through retirement until the end of the policy holder’s life.

 These policies are non-transferable and cannot be traded, meaning you are locked into an IPA once you purchase the policy.
+(Learn more at What is an annuity?)

 - May offer early withdrawal, spousal and beneficiary provisions, depending on the terms of the contract